markchristopherng/android-guidelines/project_and_code_guidelines.md

 ### 2.4.2 Espresso tests

 Every Espresso test class usually targets an Activity, therefore the name should match the name of the targeted Activity followed by `Test`, e.g. `SignInActivityTest`

+The method test names can be broken up with underscores to improve readability, e.g. public void testSaveAndUpdateCollectionAddress_responseStatusIsFailure_throwsSaveCollectionAddressAPIException()

 When using the Espresso API it is a common practice to place chained methods in new lines.